The Longevity Den

 Community as Infrastructure

 Old people in Ikaria are not separated from community life.
 There are no retirement villages, no care homes in the Western sense.
 The elderly are embedded in family and village.
 They are needed — to tend animals, to watch grandchildren, to pass on knowledge.
-Belonging and purpose, the research now consistently shows, are not soft metrics.
-They are biological.
 Loneliness elevates inflammatory markers, shortens telomeres, and kills on a timescale comparable to smoking fifteen cigarettes a day.

 "It's not that Ikarians try to live longer.
 It's that their way of life happens to produce longevity as a side effect." — Dan Buettner, Blue Zones researcher and author